 RULE #24: Eat Dinner as a family

-My father traveled a great deal when I was young, but when he was in town we always ate dinner as a family.
-I don’t recall many of the meals but I can fondly remember hundreds of the conversations.
-Sometimes my parents would quiz me on the World Capitals or some sort of trivia, which often deteriorated rapidly to a game of “Stump the Dad”.
-My father never lacked an answer to a question and generally answered with such certainty that you too would believe the Capital of Switzerland was Zurich, until you could find an encyclopedia to prove him wrong.
-And even after that definitive proof was presented he would argue that we were using a 1968 edition of the Britannia and it changed in early 1969, he would say this so convincingly that even now I’m not certain.
+My father traveled a great deal when I was young, but when he was in town, we always ate dinner as a family.
+I don’t recall many of the meals themselves, but I can fondly remember hundreds of the conversations.
+Sometimes my parents would quiz me on world capitals or some other trivia, which often deteriorated rapidly into a game of “Stump the Dad.”
+My father never lacked an answer and usually delivered it with such certainty that you’d believe the capital of Switzerland was Zurich—until you could find an encyclopedia to prove him wrong.
+And even after presenting definitive proof, he would argue we were using a 1968 edition of the Britannica and it had changed in early 1969.
+He said it so convincingly that, even now, I’m not entirely certain.

-I believe that these discussions caused me to develop a strong sense of identity and worth, I knew I had a voice and my parents helped me find it.
-OK, I’ll say it because I know you are thinking it, I also know it helped me develop my own version of b-s that has aided me in everything from dating to business sales.
-I think I would do fairly well convincing a randomly selected group of people that Zurich was the capital of Switzerland as well.
-If it weren’t for this important skill Bobbi would have become bored with me and never married me, it is the lost art of conversation. ( or B-s)
+I believe these discussions helped me develop a strong sense of identity and worth.
+I knew I had a voice, and my parents helped me find it.
+(Yes, I admit it—this skill also helped me in dating and business.
+Convincing people that Zurich was the capital of Switzerland?
+Totally within my skill set.)
+Without this art of conversation, Bobbi might have become bored with me and never married me.
+The dinner table was training in the lost art of dialogue—or B.S., as some might call it.

-There is something magical that happend in the dialog that occurs at the dinner table.
-The converstaions tells everyone that you have your own thoughts, and the forum of a friendly family helps reinforce those the feelings of worth.
+There is something magical about the conversations at the dinner table.
+They tell everyone that you have thoughts of your own, and the friendly forum of a family reinforces your sense of worth.
+Sharing accomplishments, discoveries, and even struggles turns mere existence into active engagement with life.

-As you grow older and start your own families and own traditions I ask you to consider this tradition.
-Our lives were hetic and could only do the complete family dinner 4 or 5 times a week, but I don’t regret one late dinner waiting for someone from sports, work or school.
-What I do regret is every missed opportunity I had to do this as a family.
-Of all the things we have done as a family I can think of none that are as meaningful or impactful each of us.
+As you grow older and start your own families and traditions, I ask you to consider this one.
+Our lives were hectic, and we could only manage a complete family dinner four or five times a week.
+I don’t regret waiting for someone from sports, work, or school.
+What I do regret are the missed opportunities to gather together.
+Of all the things we’ve done as a family, nothing has been as meaningful or impactful as sharing meals.
 It is a tradition worth preserving.

-Even when we went on cruises or family vacations the dinners we would have on the trips were the most important, they were the moments that made the times special.
+Even on cruises or family vacations, the dinners we shared were the most important moments—they made the trips special.

-Often in our family discussions the political debates would rage on at polar opposites of the political spectrum, with very little common ground of opinion.
-But the forum of discussion allowed us to understand that we can see things very differently in the world but still see clearly the love for each other as part of the family.
-I know Matthew will never love W and I will never value Obama, but we respect each other more because we listened to each other, often at the family dinner table.
+Often our political debates raged across polar opposites of the spectrum.
+Yet the forum of discussion allowed us to understand that we could see things differently but still love and respect each other.
+I know Matthew will never love W, and I will never value Obama, but family dinners taught us that respectful dialogue strengthens relationships.

 This entry was posted in Uncategorized.
 Bookmark the permalink.